jfhbrook/tfmod/README.md

 ## TODOs

-- [ ] fix bug in help error handling in go-flag
-  - suspect error is not of expected subclass
 - [ ] leverage python cli help
   - [ ] implement stub commands for update and unwise
   - [ ] template help output in parse-args